 - Keep East 16th Street to East 15th Street open for local access and circulation for deliveries and passenger pick-up/drop-off

-Create additional space for secure bicycle parking, including valet facilities, on the block of University Place between E 14th Street and E 13th Street, just south of Union Square.
+Create shared street, on the block of University Place between E 14th Street and E 13th Street, just south of Union Square with expanded bike parking options.

 E 20th St Bike Path